ecmwf-actions/downstream-ci/README.md

-# Upstream CI Action
+# Downstream CI Workflows

-A GitHub Action to run CI for upstream repos.
+GitHub workflows to run CI for downstream repos.

-Motivation is the have the dependency tree all in once place.
+Motivation is to have the dependency tree all in once place.

+Split into trees for self-hosted runners and HPC.